scriptrdotio/libraries/fitbit/README.md

 ## How to use
 - Deploy the aforementioned scripts in your scriptr account, in a folder named "fitbit".
 - Create an application on [fitbit](https://dev.fitbit.com/apps/new).
-- Once done, make sure to copy/paste the values of your Client (Consumer) Key, OAuth 2.0 Client ID and Cient (Consumer) Secret in the corresponding variables of the fitbit/config file.
+- Once done, make sure to copy/paste the values of your Client (Consumer) Key, OAuth 2.0 Client ID and Client (Consumer) Secret in the corresponding variables of the fitbit/config file.
 - Create a test script in scriptr, or use the script provided in fitbit/test.
 *Note*